THE ASH PROBLEM

 |

 “Over the past few years we have refined and elevated the American Professional series as a result of ongoing conversations with our artist partners.
-With their feedback and innovation, a priority, we reviewed every element across the series, incorporating new specs like a new sculpted neck heel, new pickups, 'Super-Natural' neck finish, and various aesthetic refinements including bold colorways, tonewoods like Roasted Pine and Tortoise shell guards on select models,” said Justin Norvell.
-“We stand behind all artists by providing them with the tools they need, no matter where they are creating or performing, and remain committed to making every great instrument even better through thoughtful innovation.”
+With their feedback and innovation, a priority, we reviewed every element across the series, incorporating new specs like a new sculpted neck heel, new pickups, 'Super-Natural' neck finish, and various aesthetic refinements including bold colorways, tonewoods like Roasted Pine and Tortoise shell guards on select models.”

 “Music has a special unifying power and guitar - and the artists wielding the instrument - play a big role in that.
 As always, our creators and artists came first as we refined The American Professional II series to push the boundaries of guitar forward, deliver epic sound and offer reliability to artists across every genre of music, when the world - and our artists - need it most.”